umer0010/simple-task-management/README.md

 3: Install the composer using  composer install command.

 Once node modules ins installed then use command npm run build and finally run npm run dev, you are redirected to application.

+Run:
+please create the database with the name: stms then run php artisan:migrate command to migrate your database.

+then use this command to seed the credentails in db: php artisan db:seed

+credentails are:

+test@example.com
+password

+Once your application is run go to login and enter credentials here, you are login to dashboard.